pacalso-jjc/2425-2nd-cc3-1e-rpg/wiki/Quest.md

   B --> C[Player: A man.
 More specifically, a Legionnaire.
 I need to ask him a few questions.]
   B --> D[Player: Just sightseeing.
 And maybe even asking a few questions from the main attractions.]
   B --> E[Player: Visiting someone.]
+  B --> R[Player: Goodbye *Leave*]

+  R --> S[Before you leave, you remembered that this man may know something.
+He may be dangerous, but it's better than nothing.]
+  S --> C & D & E

   C --> F[Soldier: You better not do anything that you'll regret.
 Just make it fast.]
   D --> G[Soldier: This is no circus, but make it fast.]